 - Be able to complete practices

 - Listen to your coaches

-Meets are on Thursdays and Saturdays.
+Meets are on Wednesdays or Thursdays, and Saturdays.
 Saturday meets are generally for Varsity athletes and some upper-level JV.
-All athletes are expected to be present for Falcon Relays (March 17)!!!
+All athletes are expected to be present for Falcon Relays (March 16)!!!